chuxinyuan/CNID/README.md

 cnid_info(id)
 ```

-Obtain days of a given year and month, such as february 2022.
+Get days of a given year and month, such as february 2022.

 ``` r
 mdays(2, 2022)
 ```

-Obtain date of birth, age, gender, etc.
+Get date of birth, age, gender, etc.

 ``` r
 id = c(